tumcms/forge-bim360.project.setup.tool/README.md

 - Go to **.bin/Debug/sample** folder
 - Edit the **Custom.bat** file and add your details
 - There are two files **BIM360_Custom_Template**, one is a CSV-File and the other one an Excel-File
 - You can edit the Excel-File for your purpose and save it as CSV-File.
     You can also directy change the CSV-File.
-Remeber: **the program uses only the CSV-File, so be sure to have the information saved in this file before starting the program**.
+    Remember: **the program uses only the CSV-File, so be sure to have the information saved in this file before starting the program**.
 - After changing the BIM360_Custom_Template run the **Custom.bat** file
-- For information on what the program has done you can go to **.bin/Debug/Log** folder read the log files. **logImportant.txt** should be always checked as it provides information of default values or skipped parameters.
+- For information on what the program has done you can go to **.bin/Debug/Log** folder read the log files.
+    **logImportant.txt** should be always checked as it provides information of default values or skipped parameters.
 - You will see an error if the CSV-File was not correctly populated.
     Specific information about the error will be printed on the console and will be saved in the log files.
 - For every run of the program the log files will be deleted so you can't see old log files, just the last ones.

 # Important notes on Custom.bat
 - If you just want to add users to a project delete all the information in the columns from "root_folder" to "role_permission", but don't delete the columns.
 - After running the programm it is still possible to add new information in the CSV-File and run the program again.
     Everything is checked and only the new information will be updated in BIM360.

 ### Requirements on the CSV-File
 If don't use the international version of Excel, there could be a problem by exporting the Excel sheet as a CSV-File.

 The template should always be used as a reference.
 Here are the requirements:
 - All required columns must be presented in the CSV-File.
     The required columns are in the template file.
     The only exception are the 'level_' columns.
     You can have more or less than 3 levels of sub folders, which are currently defined in the template file.
 - The order of the columns must be the same as in the template file.
 - The first row must be a populated row (must include a project).
 - An emty row must exist before each new project (without the first one).